Harish-Chandra bimodules of finite $K$-type in Deligne categories: Finite dimensional Harish-Chandra bimodules

-For $\l\in \cp$ let $d(\l)$ denote the length of the main diagonal of the corresponding Young diagram and let $\l'$ be the partition conjugate to $\l$ (that is, the Young diagram of $\l'$ is obtained from the diagram of $\l$ by reflecting about the main diagonal).
-For any partition $\l$ and some numbers $k,l\le d(\l)$ let us divide the diagram of $\l$ into four parts in the following way: we make a horizontal cut under the $k$'th row of $\l$ and vertical cut to the right of the $l$'th column of $\l$.
+Let $\l'$ be the partition conjugate to $\l$ (that is, the Young diagram of $\l'$ is obtained from the diagram of $\l$ by reflecting about the main diagonal). \end{definition}

+For any partition $\l$ and some numbers $k,l\le d(\l)$ let us divide the diagram of $\l$ into four parts in the following way: we make a horizontal cut under the $k$-th row of $\l$ and a vertical cut to the right of the $l$-th column of $\l$.

-The resulting four parts consist of a\\ $k$-by-$l$ rectangle on the top left,\\ diagram $\alpha$ on the top right,\\ diagram $\beta'$ on the bottom left,\\ and diagram $\gamma$ on the bottom right.
+The resulting four parts consist of a $k$-by-$l$ rectangle on the top left, diagram $\alpha$ on the top right, diagram $\beta'$ on the bottom left, and diagram $\gamma$ on the bottom right.
+See Figure \ref{fig1}.

 We have for $i\le k$ and $j\le l$

 and for $i\le \ell(\gamma) = \l'_{l+1}-k$